-Apart from the developments in the field of International Private Law, the law applying to the Member States of the European Community (EC) has become more voluminous and more important over the years.
-EC law means: the EC Treaty and all legislation which is based on it, binding for all Member States of the EC.
-EC law deals with several aspects of International Private Law.
+Apart from the developments in the field of International Private Law, the law applying to the Member States of the European Union (EU) has become more voluminous and more important over the years.
+EU law means: the Treaty on the Functioning of the EU and all legislation which is based on it, binding for all Member States of the EU.
+EU law deals with several aspects of International Private Law.